Chart Color Schemes

 Keilor Park has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects likely to impact this region: Oaklands Green, Keilor East Railway Station, Melbourne Airport Rail, and Keilor East Station - Melbourne Airport Rail.
-Below is a list of these key projects, which are expected to be most relevant.
+AreaSearch has identified four projects expected to impact the region.
+Major initiatives include Oaklands Green, Keilor East Railway Station, Melbourne Airport Rail, and Keilor East Station - Melbourne Airport Rail, as detailed below.

 Professional plan users can use the search below to filter and access additional projects.